SAP-samples/teched2025-AD161/exercises/ex3/README.md

 In the consumption view, you select only those elements of the Data Product entity that you actually want to use in your application.
-Here we also rename the fields of the imported Data Product entity `Customer` so that the names match those of entity `Passengers`, which we are going to replace.
+In addition, the fields of the imported Data Product entity `Customer` are renamed so that they match those of entity `Passengers`, which you are going to replace.

-We won't use the other entities of the Data Product in our xtravels app, thus we don't add consumption views for them.
+You won't use the other entities of the Data Product in our xtravels app, thus you don't add consumption views for them.